 - Scalability: Scalability is fairly limited on group video calls due to the peer-to-peer nature of WebRTC.

 After I was introduced to Agora, I was impressed that setting up the same video call feature is easier with Agora than with WebRTC.
-Let me walk you through building a video chat app with Agora in Laravel.
+Let me walk you through Laravel chat app tutorial with Agora.

 Why Agora Is the Preferred Solution

-After building a video chat app with Agora, I want to highlight some of the advantages:
+After creating Laravel chat app with Agora, I want to highlight some of the advantages:

 - There’s one SDK for everything — voice, video, live streaming, screen sharing, and so on.